Methuen Distracted Driving Crash Attorney

 Across the U.S. in 2015, 3,477 people were killed and almost 400,000 injured in collisions associated with distracted driving.
 Overall, there was a 9% spike in vehicle accident fatalities over 2014.
 This represents a significant rise over the past several years, and vehicle safety analysts attribute the trend largely to distracted driving.
 The Massachusetts Highway Safety Division (HSD) launched a "Drive Present" campaign to heighten awareness concerning the dangers of distracted driving, especially mobile phone use.
 HSD’s approach is focused on educational efforts and greater enforcement.

-Until everyone puts down those cell phones and pays attention to the road, there will be distracted driving accidents.
-If you need legal help after a Massachusetts distracted driving accident, don’t try to navigate these tricky waters alone.
-Speak to a Burlington car accident attorney at DiBella Law Offices, P.C.
+Until everyone puts down those cell phones and pays attention to the road, there will be distracted driving collisions.
+If you need legal help after a distracted driving crash, don’t try to navigate these tricky waters alone.
+Speak to a Methuen car accident attorney at DiBella Law Offices, P.C.